jdittrich/userNeedResearchBook/text/allURBook.md

 Some time ago I did research on the use of computers and web for learning purposes.
 A web based learning software (also called  »LMS«, Learning management system)

-At the institution, a web based learning software (an LMS, Learning management system) was already existing.
+At the institution, a web based learning software (an LMS, Learning management system) was already in place.
 We assumed that students would probably use it for collaboration, professors for preparing interactive quizzes for the students and for enabling them to review material.
-But we did not want to rely on our guesses, so we did research on how and why students and teaching staff used computers and web for learning (note that we deliberately did research on the use web and computers for learning, not for using the specific system that was existing).
+But we did not want to rely on our guesses, so we did research on how and why students and teaching staff used computers and the web for learning (note that we deliberately did research on the use web and computers for learning, instead of focussing just on the learning software itself).

-We recruited students and teaching staff from various courses and did interviews with them.
-The gathered data was then analyzed to find out how and why computers and internet were used for learning.
+We recruited students and teaching staff from various courses and interviewed with them.
+The gathered data was
+analyzed to find out how and why computers and the internet were used for learning.

-We found out that not quizzes, workgroups and videos were the tools of trade, but file exchange.
+We discovered that  quizzes, workgroups and videos were not so important.
+We found out that the most important aspect of the system was exchanging files.
 The following uses of files were typical:

-1. slides (=learning material) send by the professors or their assistants
+1. Slides (=learning material) sent by the professors or their assistants

-2. Texts (=homework) the students send to the professors or their assistants.
+2. Texts (=homework) the students sent to the professors or their assistants.

-3. Project work of student group in the specific file formats (if a group worked on images it might be Photoshop® files etc.)
+3. Project work of a student group in the specific file formats (if a group worked on images it might be Photoshop® files etc.)

 4. Exercise material of students like old exam questions for practice.

-In addition, students and teaching staff exchanges messages via mail; among students, email and Facebook® Messages were rather popular, too.
+In addition, students and teaching staff exchanged messages via mail; among students, email and Facebook® Messages were  popular, too.

-Why did students and teaching staff alike use files and messages instead of specialized learning solutions?
+Why did students and teaching staff alike use files and messages instead of the specialized learning solutions?

-All these methods we saw used skills teaching staff and students already had:
+All these methods we saw used skills the teaching staff and students already had:
 Creating files and exchanging them and writing messages So a major need was to get material to students and receive material from them with the least effort and the least demand for learning new skills.
-Same for the students: They needed to do their projects and homework as efficiently as possible and they too did rely on mail and on services like Dropbox® to do project work together or share old exam questions for practicing.
+It was the same for the students: They needed to do their projects and homework as efficiently as possible and they relied on mail and services like Dropbox® to do project work together or to share old exam questions for practicing.

 This led us to several ideas which guided the project in the following phases:

 * Consider file up- and download as a core tool
 * Carefully test the solution to make it at least as usable and useful as existing ways of file exchange
-* To increase adoption to the new system ensure that people know about the feasibility for their standard-usecases (Files!) and before showing the additional possibilities.
+* To increase adoption to the new system, ensure that people know about the feasibility for their standard-usecases (Files!) before showing the additional possibilities.
 * In general: Keep in mind that change is hard

-Even tough the study was not too big and the results did not uncover some totally unexpected perspective on our project.
-Nevertheless, it was  worth the effort.
-Without the research we  would have put lots of money into solving problems that were not even existing or to dismiss needs which  that are crucial for our users.
+Even though the study was not too big and the results did not uncover some totally unexpected perspective on our project, it was completely worth the effort.
+We did not need to put lots of money into solving problems that did not even exist or  remove functions that were critical for our users.

 ## This text’s structure
 I will show you the process of researching the user’s needs in the following chapters of this book.
 The book is organized in the following sections: